-Charlotte Eichler's first pamphlet, Their Lunar Language, came out with Valley Press in 2018 and was one of the Poetry School's books of the year.
-Her poems can also be found in Blackbox Manifold, The Island Review, PN Review,
+Charlotte Eichler's poems have appeared in Carcanet's New Poetries VIII (forthcoming January 2021), The Island Review, PN Review and The Rialto, among other magazines and anthologies.
+Her debut pamphlet, Their Lunar Language, came out with Valley Press in 2018 and was one of the Poetry School's books of the year.

 Charlotte was born in Hertfordshire and has an MA in Norse and Viking Studies.
 She now lives in Yorkshire, where she works as a medievalist and bibliographer.